largeostrich/largeostrich.github.io/projects.md

 ## [Student Robotics - Where's me Jumper Team BRK](https://twitter.com/wherejumper)

-Competed in UK Student Robotics competition in 2016, came 4th out of about 50 teams.
+Competed in UK Student Robotics competition in 2016 with a team named after a song by Sultans of Ping FC, came 4th out of about 50 teams.
 Personally responsible for our box flipping mechanism.